 The Sterling Institute

-As part of fulfilling the SI's mission throughout the 2015/2016 academic year, the Institute will be leading SHS through the CAIS re-accreditation process.
+Throughout the 2015-2016 academic year, the Institute led SHS through the CAIS re-accreditation process.
 The Canadian Accredited Independent Schools (CAIS) is a community of independent schools focused on whole school improvement.
 It supports schools' growth and development through leadership training, research and accreditation.
 The two cornerstones of a CAIS review are "celebrating strengths" and "determining next steps" for whole-school improvement.
-The Institute will support SHS as all faculty and staff, as well as many parents, students and alumni work collaboratively to complete our internal review.
-It will focus on SHS's strengths and areas for growth, and then the SI will work towards supporting the implementation of the recommendations as outlined by CAIS's external review in May.
+The Institute supported SHS as all faculty and staff, as well as many parents, students and alumni worked collaboratively to complete our internal review.
+It focused on SHS's strengths and areas for growth.
+Currently, SHS is working towards the implementation of the recommendations as outlined by CAIS's external review in May.